connectedbydata/connectedbydata.org/_posts/2022-03-25-weeknotes.md

   * what they would want to learn from it
   * what organisational practice they would want to introduce

-The final question about organisational practices were perhaps unsurprising:
+The final question about organisational practices produced some answers that were perhaps unsurprising:

 * Purpose, strategy, goals and planning
   * Having a clear sense of purpose